-- 7. Building envelope locations should be required on lots which include slopes greater than 30%, or those adjacent to slide areas, dipslopes, faults or lineations deemed hazardous. - 8.
+- Building envelope locations should be required on lots which include slopes greater than 30%, or those adjacent to slide areas, dipslopes, faults or lineations deemed hazardous. - a sector and a sector contain and an exception and - 8.
 Relocate access roads which cross 30%+ slopes or require specific geologic, grading and erosion control plans to mitigate impacts.